-So, today we will see how you can integrate this feature right in your browser (Chrome, Firefox and Opera) so that you can directly refresh web pages without using any third party service.
+So, today we will see how you can integrate this feature right in your browser (Google Chrome, Firefox, and Opera) so that you can directly refresh webpages without using any third party service.

 Auto Refresh in Chrome

-To enable auto refresh in Chrome, download and install the Auto Refresh Plus extension from the Web Store.
+To enable auto refresh in Google Chrome, download and install Super Auto Refresh Plus from Chrome Web Store.
 After you install the extension, the Auto Refresh button will appear in the extension section.
-Now open the page you want to reload automatically and click on the extension button.
+Now, open the page or a new tab that you want to reload automatically and click on the extension button.

 Auto Refresh in Firefox